Italian Sausage, Spinach and Tomato Soup is a full of healthy, hearty ingredients. Just 30 minutes from fridge to table!

 How to Get BIG Flavor in a Hurry

 Start by adding a drizzle of extra virgin olive oil to a large soup pot or Dutch Oven over medium-high heat.
-Add Italian sausage and ground turkey breast, carrots that have been peeled then chopped, and minced shallot.
+Add Italian sausage and ground turkey breast, chopped carrots, and minced shallot.
 Season with salt and pepper then saute until the meat is cooked through, breaking it up as it cooks.

 Turn the heat down to medium then simmer the soup for 10 minutes, or until the carrots are tender, then add baby spinach that has been roughly chopped and stir until the spinach is tender, about 1 minute.